 Whistler Blackcomb is a company comprised of mountain lovers who interact with nature every day in the very place they live, work and play.
 As such, there exists a deep, personal relationship between its many employees and the natural environment.
 These are the relationships that have made Whistler Blackcomb the company that it is today with a commitment to sustainability that extends throughout every aspect of the organization, including the Food & Beverage department.

-Through responsible purchasing, innovative waste solutions and an aggressive composting and recycling program that has reduced the companyís overall garbage by approximately 70 per cent since 2000, Whistler Blackcomb strives for zero waste one day at all mountain food and beverage locations.
+Through responsible purchasing, innovative waste solutions and an aggressive composting and recycling program that has reduced the companyís overall garbage by approximately 70 per cent since 2000, Whistler Blackcomb strives to reduce the environmental footprint of our operations to zero at all mountain food and beverage locations.

 Environmental initiatives across 17 restaurants include: